-When imported food fails inspection, we undertake follow-up action such as treatment of the food to bring it into compliance, destruction or export.
+When imported food fails inspection, the importer must take follow-up action such as treatment of the food to bring it into compliance (where applicable), destruction or export.
 Subsequent imports of the same food (same product, producer and country of origin) are subject to inspection at the rate of 100% of consignments until a history of compliance is demonstrated.